wotakumoe/wotaku/Glossary/readme.md

 ==- Deredere
 'Dere' mean love, so a deredere character is all about being lovey-dovey.
-These characters are sweet, kind and very affectionate towards the person they love, while also being generally friendly towards other characters.
+These character(s) are sweet, kind and very affectionate towards the person they love, while also being generally friendly towards other characters.
 Example: [Miia from Monster Musume](https://anidb.net/character/73747)

 ![Miia](/static/glossary/General/Deredere.png)